DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/DataSource.md

 [/note]

+---
+##### React

+[note] If you use DataSource with Next.js, add a [`use client` directive](https://nextjs.org/docs/app/building-your-application/rendering/client-components#using-client-components-in-nextjs).
+DataSource does not support server-side rendering.

+---

 Refer to the [Data Layer](/concepts/70%20Data%20Binding/5%20Data%20Layer '/Documentation/Guide/Data_Binding/Data_Layer/') and [DataSource Examples](/concepts/70%20Data%20Binding/51%20Data%20Source%20Examples '/Documentation/Guide/Data_Binding/Data_Source_Examples/') articles for more information on working with data in DevExtreme.

 #include datalayer-store-note-immutable with { name: "DataSource" }